tallyw00d/nfl-machine-learning/README.md

 Second, make sure you have `python3`.
 You can use this installation guide if you don't have python3: https://realpython.com/installing-python/

-Third, clone this repo somewhere on your local system
+Third, clone this repo somewhere on your local system.
 Cd into your repo and then run `python3 -m venv /path/to/new/virtual/environment`

-Activate your virtual environment by running `source env/bin/activate`
+Fourth, activate your virtual environment by running `source env/bin/activate`

-Run `python3 -m pip install -r requirements.txt`
+Finally, run `python3 -m pip install -r requirements.txt`

 # Using the application
 Activate your virtual environment by doing `source env/bin/activate`

 Run `python3 application.py`

-Search for http://127.0.0.1:5000/ in your browser
+Search for http://127.0.0.1:5000/ in your browser.
+You should see the application's home page

-# Predicting NFl weeks
+# Predicting NFL weeks
 From the home page of the application, you should click the NFL link.

 Then, type the year (e.g if you wanted to predict games from a week in the 2020-2021